Sue Black MA(Hons) MBACP(Accred) FHEA. Cert. Supervision

 We all experience ups and downs in our lives.
 Sometimes it can be helpful to speak to someone outside your situation to explore what is going on and to help you find your own solutions.

-I have worked as a counsellor since 2004 and have worked in a number of different settings.
-I offer counselling, supervision and training face-to-face and online.
-I also offer telephone counselling and supervision.
+I have worked as a counsellor since 2004 and have worked in a number of different settings, including charities, EAP work and private practice.
+I offer online and telephone counselling and supervision, along with training (either face-to-face or online).

 Training, qualifications & experience